OpenGene/fastp/README.md

 14. support ultra-fast FASTQ-level deduplication
 15. ...

-This tool is being intensively developed, and new features can be implemented soon if they are considered useful.
-If you have any additional requirement for `fastp`, please file an issue:https://github.com/OpenGene/fastp/issues/new
+If you find a bug or have additional requirement for `fastp`, please file an issue:https://github.com/OpenGene/fastp/issues/new

 # simple usage
 * for single end data (not compressed)